codelabsab/workflow-manager/README.md

 # (optional but recommended) i a separate terminal
 ngrok http 3000

+# Create all of the tables in the database on the first run
+npx prisma db push

 # install all of the dependencies
 yarn install
 # Start the local service